Semantics in Multi-objective Genetic Programming: Semantic-based MOGP Methods

 \subsection{Semantic Similarity-based Crossover MOGP}

-To incorporate semantics in a MOGP paradigm, we first use the Semantic Similarity-based Crossover (SSC) originally proposed by Uy et al.~\cite{Uy2011} which, to the best of our knowledge, has been exclusively used in single-objective GP.
+The first approach that we consider to incorporate semantics within MOGP is the Semantic Similarity-based Crossover (SSC), originally proposed by Uy et al.~\cite{Uy2011} for single-objective genetic programming.

-To use SSC in single-objective GP a semantic distance must be computed first.
-Using Def.~\ref{def:semantics}, this distance is obtained by computing the average of the absolute difference of values for every $in \in I$ between parent and offspring.
-If the distance value lies within a range, defined by one or two threshold values, then crossover is used to generate offspring.
-Because this condition may be hard to satisfy, the authors tried to encourage semantic diversity by repeatedly applying crossover up to 20 times.
-If after this, the condition is not satisfied, then crossover is executed as usual.
+SSC requires a semantic distance.
+The distance is computed as the average of the absolute difference of values for every $in \in I$ (or a partial set of inputs) between parents and offspring.
+When the distance value falls within a specific range, defined by one or two bounds, an offspring is generated by way of crossover.
+Given that this may be difficult to meet, the original approach encourages diversity by repeating crossover with a maximum of 20 attempts.
+If the condition is not satisfied, then crossover is execute as usual.

-SSC made a notable impact in GP, showing, for the first time, how semantic diversity can be promoted in continuous search spaces, with several subsequent papers following along this line~\cite{DBLP:conf/eurogp/AnhNNO13,DBLP:conf/gecco/GalvanS19,6557931,Krawiec:GPEM2013,6063448}.
-We incorporate SSC in NSGA-II and SPEA2.
-However, the performance increase reported when adopting SSC in single-objective optimisation is not observed in MOGP, as discussed in Section~\ref{sec:results}.
+SSC was a notable contribution to GP since it showed that it was feasible to promote semantic diversity in continuous search spaces, leading to several subsequent studies~\cite{DBLP:conf/gecco/GalvanS19,DBLP:conf/eurogp/AnhNNO13,6557931,Krawiec:GPEM2013,6063448}.
+In this work we implement SSC as proposed in~\cite{Uy2011}, but for the first time the method is evaluated as part of a MOGP framework, using both NSGA-II and SPEA2 as the baseline algorithms.
+Our results, discussed in Section~\ref{sec:results}, show that unlike for single-objective GP, MOGP SSC did not lead to notable performance improvements.